By: Suanne Kowal-Connelly, MD, FAAP

 "I don't think my child will like that."

 When parents say that they don't think that their child will be pleased about them having to leave the room, it is often a good sign that this is the very thing the child needs most.
-Children need to develop an ability to think independently, behave responsibly, relate to adults, and carry on a conversation with an adult.
+Children need to develop an ability to think independently, behave responsibly, relate to adults and carry on a conversation with an adult.

-If you suspect this is going to Pediatricians have been trained to recognize signs and symptoms of illness and disease, as well as signs of mental illness and dysfunction.
+Pediatricians have been trained to recognize signs and symptoms of illness and disease, as well as signs of mental illness and dysfunction.
 They understand growth and development and the application of this to a child's and teen's health.
 They are advocates for children's and teens' well-being in every sense of the word.
 They are in a unique position to partner with your child concerning his or her health.
 This is the time in children's development that forming a separate bond with their doctor can be of benefit to them.
 With your support, your child can be gently pushed to move in that direction.

 "Aren't they too young?"

 Whether a child or teen is too young for an independent chat with the doctor depends on what happens in the visit.
-If the doctor is examining a 12-year-old girl who has not yet begun menstruating, he or she will not be discussing whether the girl is sexually active and how she is ensuring her sexual health safety.
+If the doctor is examining a 12-year-old girl who has not yet begun menstruating, they will not be discussing whether the girl is sexually active and how she is ensuring her sexual health safety.
 But this age is not too young to begin to practice behaving as a young adult, to begin to learn how to express feelings and how to think independently about health decisions such as choosing healthy foods.
 This is a great time for pediatricians to engage with their patients and become trusted health care advocates for them.
 As your children mature, the scope of topics discussed in a well visit change to appropriately conform to their developmental stage.

 "Why exactly do you need to do this?"